 Mixing ingredients for peanut butter granola.

-1. Step 1: In a large bowl, whisk together the peanut butter, melted coconut oil, maple syrup, coconut sugar, and vanilla extract.
-Stir in the oats, chia seeds, ground flaxseed, cinnamon, and salt.
+1. Step 3: Stir in the oats, chia seeds, ground flaxseed, cinnamon, and salt.

 Peanut butter granola on a baking sheet before baking.

-1. Step 2: Transfer the mixture to your prepared baking sheet.
+1. Step 4: Transfer the mixture to a parchment-lined baking sheet.
 Press it down gently with a spatula.
 Bake at 325°F for 20-25 minutes.

 Homemade peanut butter granola cooling on parchment paper.